 In addition to helping area business employees stabilize their finances by creating a savings account, Spring Bank offers a new program with Neighborhood Trust Financial Partners (NTFP) called Trusted Advisor, which provides financial counseling services to workers online or by phone or Skype.
 Employers get a year of free access to Trusted Advisor for their workers.

-The loan program’s initial launch coincided with Spring Bank’s certification process as a B Corp.
+According to a blog entry on Crediful, the loan program’s initial launch coincided with Spring Bank’s certification process as a B Corp.
 “It’s a perfect match for us, as we’re focused on providing products and services to low- and moderate-income consumers and others who wouldn’t have ready access,” Stern says.
 “We’ve seen credit scores go up in the program on average 50 points.
 The outcomes have been great.”

 B Corps offering an Employee Opportunity Loan program through Spring Bank with support through Trusted Advisor’s online counseling services are supporting their employees with an emergency loan, an opportunity to seamlessly save and access to free financial counseling.

 Spreading the Word

 The 26 companies enrolled in the Employee Opportunity Loan program include three Certified B Corporations — Crave Fishbar, Greyston Bakery and Pisticci — with more contacting Stern for information every day.
 The largest employer in Spring Bank’s program has about 1,000 employees, Stern says.